 Water Japanese boxwood right after planting so the soil is damp 12 inches deep.
 Using a soaker hose allows the water to enter the soil slowly, which gives it a chance to seep down to the roots.
 Dampen the soil from the base of the trunk out past the outer branch tips.

-For the first two years, water weekly during dry weather, especially in summer.
+For the first two years, water weekly during dry weather if there's no rainfall, especially in summer.
 Water enough each time to dampen the soil 12 inches deep.
 Once the shrub is established, you can extend watering to 10-day intervals during dry weather.

 Mulch the Soil